-Over the medium term, the centre aims to use innovation to improve service delivery by partnering with other government departments, non-governmental organisations, the private sector, tertiary institutions, academics and international entities to identify or develop innovative solutions to challenges facing the public service.
+Over the medium term, the centre aims to use innovation to solve service delivery challenges.
+This will be done through initiatives such as the annual Public Sector Innovation Awards, which serve as a means for identifying innovative solutions that can be replicated or upscaled in government institutions.
+The centre also partners with other government departments, non-governmental organisations, the private sector, tertiary institutions, academics and international entities to unearth innovative solutions for identified service delivery challenges.